joshua-zingale/masters-project/report/report.md

 Seeking a fuller understanding of the limits at which this emergent technology may be used, educators have taken to implement language models as instructional aids in varying contexts and to varying extents.

 For example, @qinjin_jia_llm-generated_2024 and @neyem_exploring_2024 use language models to generate automated feedback on student work. @taylor_dcc_2024 integrated language-model generation into a C compiler to enhance the explanatory power of compiler errors for students. @kazemitabaar_codeaid_2024 created an interactive web environment wherein students can submit code before asking questions about it.
-In what may be the most comprehensive published adoption of language models in a university course, @liu2024teaching deployed a suite of custom language-model powered tools to provide students with 24/7 support during Harvard's introductory computer science course, including a chat interface for general logistic or material questions, an IDE extension for in-editor assistance, and a bot that contributes to a course forum.
+In what may be the most comprehensive published adoption of language models in a university course, @liu2024teaching deployed a suite of custom language-model powered tools to provide students with 24/7 support during Harvard's introductory computer-science course, including a chat interface for general logistic or material questions, an IDE extension for in-editor assistance, and a bot that contributes to a course forum.

 ## Pedagogical Issues with Language Models